 The Basic Trading Plan – Market + Strategy

 This section of the trading plan helps you build a strategy and decide what markets to trade so that you have something reliable to trade with.
-It also touches on when you will and won’t trade, what timeframes you will trade, when you will trade, and how you will filter your trading choices.
+It also touches on when you will and won’t trade, what timeframes you will trade, and how you will filter your trading choices.

 Which Market to Trade and When